ShaneMuir/wp-playground/README.md

-# wp-playground
+# WP Playground

-Build an interactive WP site in 24 hours.
+WP Playground is an interactive WordPress website that is built mobile-first.

+## License

+This project is licensed under the MIT License.

+## Author

+Shane Muirhead